SqueezeU/Portfolio-AI-DS/README.md

 **Project 2 – Enterprise Collaboration:** <br>
 A professional team-based workflow using IBM WatsonX to develop high-performance rental price models <br>

+**Methodological Comparison:** <br>
-Methodological Comparison: Demonstrates the ability to switch between manual coding (Python) and low-code/AutoML platforms, choosing the right tool for the business need.
+Demonstrates the ability to switch between manual coding (Python) and low-code/AutoML platforms, choosing the right tool for the business need <br>

 My Contributions: